RX-M/kubecon-eu-2022/rx-m-net-101-kubecon-eu-2022.md

 ubuntu@ip-172-31-24-84:~$
 ```

-The first rule marks the packet to avoid processing loops and the second rule DNATs (Destination network address
+The first rule marks the packet to avoid processing loops and the second rule DNATs the packet to the target pod ip
-translates) the packet to the pod ip address and port, 10.0.0.1:80 in the above case.
+address and port, 10.0.0.1:80 in the above case.

 Now that we know which pod was hit by our curl command, let's verify it by looking at the pod log.
 First look up the
 name of the pod with the IP from the tables dump and then display the pod logs: